shobrook/syntaxis/README.md

   <img width="50%" src="img/class.png" />
 </p>

-While saplings can handle many common usages of user-defined classes, such as the ones above, there is some functionality that has yet to be implemented.
+While saplings can handle many common usage patterns for user-defined classes, such as the ones above, there are some things saplings can't handle yet.
 Below are all the limitations I'm aware of:

 #### Class Variables

-In the example above, calling the class method `Perceptron.calculate_loss` should change the value of the class variable `loss` from `None`.
+In the example above, calling the class method `Perceptron.calculate_loss` should change the value of the class variable `loss`.
 However, saplings cannot track modifications to a class when it's passed into a function.
-But saplings _can_ handle when a class is modified in the scope in which it was defined, like so:
+Saplings _can_ handle when a class is modified in the scope in which it was defined, like so:

 ```python
 Perceptron.loss = tensor()